 Prepare a Veggie Platter to Munch on Throughout the Week

-Before your workweek begins, prepare a veggie platter- just as if you were taking it to a get-together.
-Raw vegetables carry the most benefits because none of the nutrients are cooked out.
+Before your workweek begins, prepare a veggie platter, just as if you were taking it to a get-together.
+Raw vegetables are easy to prepare and retain a lot of nutrients without the heat of cooking breaking them down.

 When you are craving a crunchy snack, you’ll open your fridge to a gorgeous array of colorful and vibrant vegetables.
 If you need extra flavor, dip them in balsamic vinaigrette or hummus.